 - 1. The section-line arterial roadway network shall serve as the basis for an efficient and cost-effective transportation system. - 2.
-Arterial roadways shall be classified as principal or minor, based on the applicable Transportation Authority determinations for full build-out estimates. - 3.
-Access control standards shall be implemented to improve traffic flow, to minimize the number of travel lanes, to accommodate drainage and to provide for pedestrian safety. - Primary access to arterials shall generally be provided at quarter and half-mile intervals with right-in/right-out access provided at intervening points. - 4.
-Pedestrian safety must be balanced with efficient traffic flow. - Designated pedestrian crossings shall be provided at all signalized intersections. - Center medians at intersections shall provide "safety zones" for pedestrians at all arterials which are five lanes or wider. - 5.
-Arterial intersection design alternatives are encouraged at key intersections that will assure traffic flow is balanced with pedestrian access and the viability of adjacent land uses. - 6.
-Non-structural surface drainage areas are encouraged at key intersection between primary access points where roadways narrow. - Sidewalks shall be located behind such drainage areas, away from traffic lanes.
+Arterial roadways shall be classified as principal or minor, based on updated traffic projections. - 3.
+Right-of-way, lane requirements and design speed shall be at the minimum allowed by the classification and required by projected traffic volumes. - 4.
+Access control standards shall limit the number of arterial intersections, to improve traffic flow, to minimize the number of travel lanes, to accommodate drainage and to provide for pedestrian safety. - o Primary access to arterials shall generally be provided at quarter and half-mile intervals with right-in/right-out access provided at intervening points. - 5.
+Pedestrian safety must be balanced with efficient traffic flow. - o Designated pedestrian crossings shall be provided generally at the quarter and half-mile intersections. - Landscaped center medians at intersections shall provide "safety zones" for pedestrians on principal arterials. - 6.
+Arterial intersection design alternatives shall be developed that will assure traffic flow is balanced with pedestrian access and the viability of adjacent land uses. - Alternatives may include roundabouts where traffic movement is the primary objective, or couplets where public transportation, commercial center access, and pedestrian safety have equal consideration.

+- 7. Non-structural surface drainage areas shall be provided between primary access points where roadways narrow. - Sidewalks shall be located behind such drainage areas, away from traffic lanes. - 8.
+Amenity enhancements shall be provided at primary access pedestrian medians, and in drainage facilities adjacent to the travel lanes.